Badger - Commonly Trapped Furbearer

 Description

-Colors are mostly gray with a grizzled effect due to long guard hairs that have a black band ending in a white tip.
-Underfur is either a light tan or a creamy white.
-A white stripe from the nose leads between the eyes and back over the head of the badger, ending between the shoulders.
+The fur appears mostly gray with a grizzled effect from long guard hairs that have black bands ending in white tips.
+Underfur is light tan or creamy white.
+A white stripe runs from the nose between the eyes and back over the head, often ending between the shoulders.
+Ears are set low on the sides of the head.
+Lower legs and feet are black, with five toes on each foot; the four front toes have exceptionally long claws (1½–1¾ inches).

 Reproduction